The First Howl: Trails & Nog

 • 1 mile

+Runners have four hours to complete all three loops.
 At bib pick up each runner spins a wheel to determine the order of their loops.
-At the halfway point of each loop runners must locate a hidden book, tear out the page that matches their bib number, and return that page to the race director when they finish the loop.
-The first male and female runners to complete all three loops and turn in all three pages are the winners.
+At the halfway point of each loop runners must find a hidden book, remove the page that matches their bib number, and return that page to the race director at loop completion.
+The first male and female runners to complete all three loops and turn in all pages are the winners.

-Nog Mile: The Nog Mile consists of four repeats of drinking an 8 oz glass of eggnog at the pavilion and running a 1/4 mile lap, totaling one mile.
-Fastest male and female finishers to complete four loops without vomiting are declared winners.
+The Nog Mile is a quarter-mile loop repeated four times (one mile total).
+Participants drink an 8 oz glass of eggnog at the pavilion before each quarter-mile lap.
+The fastest male and female to complete four loops without vomiting are the winners.
 Eggnog will be provided; donations are appreciated.

-Additional notes: Bib pick up occurs at the pavilion.
-Parking is limited and a 2026 MatSu Borough parking permit is required for day use.
+Bib pick up takes place at the pavilion.
+Awards are given to the top male and female finishers of each race.
+Every finisher receives a custom First Howl gift.
+Parking at Crevasse Moraine is limited; a 2026 MatSu Borough parking permit is required for the day.
 Visit the organization's website for the most recent information.

 Race information